mathesar-foundation/mathesar-wiki/docs/team/worklogs/kriti.md

 ## TODO

+*Note: I'm off until Monday, Nov 27*

 ### Active
-- Weekly meeting
+- Post weekly meeting notees on wiki
-- Orientation / onboarding meeting with Insperity
-- 1:1 with Adam
-- Ongoing: lots of administrative and IT stuff for the org transition
+- Continue working through administrative and IT stuff for the org transition
+- Insperity onboarding
+- Team event
+- Call with PR person about announcing transition
+- Send gift card to user who we talked to last week

-### Backlog
+### Soon
-- Get a handle on user research / help and set up processes / meeting
-- Figure out next conversations to have with the team
-- Analyze existing data for product strategy
+- Set up product strategy call with team
+- Set up community growth call with team
+- Set up MFA for AWS account
+- Follow up with Ryan
 - Read through Sean's Querydown doc

+### Deferred
 - Reach out to sponsors for user interviews
-- Set up MFA for AWS account
-- Follow up with Ryan
 - Start planning out fundraising conversations
 - Consider reaching out to How to Raise Money cohort for fundraising brainstorming
-- Replace Ondrej's accounts as IT admin
-- General cleanup of GCP projects / GSuite accounts and groups
+- General cleanup of GCP projects / Google Workspace accounts and groups

-- 2024 budget
+## 2023-11-22 (Wed)
+- Weekly team meeting
+- Orientation / onboarding meeting with Insperity
+- 1:1 with Adam
+- Lots of administrative and IT stuff for the org transition, including (but not limited to)
+    - Signed up for corporate bank account
+    - Reconciled invoices and receipts across multiple folders
+        - Google Drive permissions are awful
+    - Various wire transfer related issues
+    - Quick call with Sean to go over payroll and benefits next steps
+    - Back and forth with Sam on various permissions things
+    - Changing more account emails
+- Email + Matrix + Slack + GitHub catch up

 ## 2023-11-21 (Tue)
 - More administrative and IT changes for org transition